kutysam/kind-nginx-prom/README.md

 If there are version issues, feel free to modify the script to suit the tested version.

+## Steps to run automated script

+Do note that all commands specified must be ran at the root of this directory.

+1. Execute the script `./automated-run-all.sh`

+1. It will execute the scripts from 1 - 7 in order.
+   1. `1-install-multi-kind-cluster.sh`
+      1. Installs a multi node KinD cluster on your machine.
+Uses the configfile located at `config/multi-node-kind.yaml`

+   1. `2-install-ingress-nginx.sh`
+      1. Installs the nginx ingress controller (modified for KinD)

+   1. `3-install-foo-bar.sh`
+      1. Installs foo bar ingress, service, pod via kubectl

+   1. `4-install-prometheus.sh`
+      1. Installs prometheus via helm

+   1. `5-health-check.sh`
+      1. Checks if the endpoints are alive.

+   1. `6-load-test.sh`
+      1. Runs k6 load test on the ingress (Takes 240seconds)

+   1. `7-metrics.sh` and `7-metrics.py`
+      1. kube port forwards the prometheus endpoint for pql query
+      1. Runs metric collection and output to CSV file (For the last 10 minutes)

+1. Retrieve your csv file at `results/results.csv`

+## Important information

+1. You should only run `./automated-run-all.sh` at root directory.
+1. The paths are relative and works only with running at root path right now.
+If you run the individual scripts in scripts folder, be sure to run it from the root, such as, `bash scripts/6-load-test.sh`.

+Additionally, if your CSV file has `-1` entries, it means the result is not readily available from prometheus for that given period

+## Other information

+For `5-health-check.sh`, I am unsure on what does it mean by checking via kubernetes api?
+Ingress itself does not have a health check.
+We can technically parse the events api to see if there are errors but I'm unsure on what is exactly expected.
+Since we can do a curl to the ingress, that should be suffient.

+For prometheus, we can either let it automatically scrape (which is what i did), or we can configure the configmap to let define the endpoint manually which is not ideal.

+The script will have some sleep commands as this is an automated script.
+The main reason is, prometheus needs some time to scrape the data and we are spinning up everything and expecting results too fast.
+There is a 100 second sleep after load testing to ensure that there will be data in prometheus database.

 ## Future work

 1. Set specific versions for the pre-requisites.